-- Sun Island – There are sculptures that have been made with snow and ice
+- Sun Island – Some sculptures have been made with snow and ice

 - Time Tip: Don’t take too long walking around the area, you’ll get cold quickly and will have lost a lot of energy, it’s close to Harbin Ice and Snow World